 In today’s global market, where future employees are found all over the world, hiring managers are turning to Skype to make the interviewing process more efficient.

 “Over the past few years, we’ve seen an increase in the frequency of Skype interviews,” said Simon Bromwell, Managing Director at Robert Walters San Francisco.

 “While they can set some limitations, professionals who can prepare well for these types of interviews and will increase their chances of impressing their interviewer and will stand out compared to someone else in the process.”

 There are five key things to consider when preparing for a Skype interview.

 Consider the setting

-Even though your interview is through Skype, treat it like it is the real deal.
-Dressing up from head-to-toe in your best “interview wear” will have your hiring manager notice you made an effort to impress them, and notice your dedication to the interview.
+Even though your interview is via Skype, treat it like it is the real deal.
+Dressing in your best “interview wear” will help the hiring manager see that you have made an effort to impress them, and they will recognise your dedication to the interview.

-Once you’ve got your outfit down, have you checked your surroundings?
+Once you’ve chosen your outfit, have you checked your surroundings?
 If you are interviewing from your room, is it clean?
 How is the lighting?
 Are there any distracting visuals in the background?
-Just like the way you are have dressed for the interview, make sure the room you are interviewing from is also dress for success, and allowing your hiring manager to focus on you and only you.
+Just like the attention to detail you have paid to dressing for the interview, make sure the room you are interviewing from is also dressed for success, helping the hiring manager to focus on you and only you.